Our 7 Best Tips To Stay Healthy and Fit While RVing

 It’s easy to perform different exercises while RVing to keep you fit and healthy.

-One of my favorite gear for RV workouts is a resistance band kit, those with flexible straps used for physical therapy.
+One of my favorite gear for RV workouts is a resistance band kit with flexible straps like those used for physical therapy.

-I’m a big fan of resistance bands because they’ve versatile applications, and there’re endless possibilities of the exercises you can do with them from strength building to basic physical therapy.
-And the good thing with bands with attachments is that you can use them anywhere, including on trees, fences, and RV doors.
+I’m a big fan of resistance bands because they have versatile applications.
+There are endless possibilities for exercises you can do with them, from strength-building to essential physical therapy.
+The good thing about bands with attachments is that you can use them anywhere, including on trees, fences, and RV doors.

-A portable mini bike is also great exercise gear.
+A portable mini bike is also excellent exercise gear.
 It’s small enough to store in your RV and has plenty of use, especially if you want to work on your upper body.

 I also have a gymnastic ring with long straps.
-It’s great for calisthenics, and I can set it up on nearly everything.
+It’s excellent for calisthenics, and I can set it up on nearly everything.
 It also provides endless opportunities for the number of exercises you can do while RVing, including pullups, dips, ring push-ups, and all sorts of gymnastic movements.
-The rings are great in campgrounds where there’re tree branches you could use.
+The rings are great in campgrounds where there are tree branches you could use.

 Kettlebells and dumbbell workouts also provide many exercise options and don’t take much of your space.